Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch2.md

 1. What did you find to be the most important point or technique from Section 2.3?

 Being perfectly honest, I was very confused about 2.3 and don't really know what's important.
-I'll go over the material again after
+But the power series

 2. What did you think of the analogy between proofs and jigsaw puzzles?
 Can you think of any other appropriate analogies?
 What were your take-aways (if any) from this?